Levis De-Icer: In the de-icer mode

 According to Chris Horwill (AREVA T&D) there are four main design ratings in the de-icer mode.
 The first one is the Standard de-icer mode.
 It works at 250 MW and 7200 A from ±17.4 kV at 10 °C. The second one is the Verification mode.
 It works at 200 MW and 5760 A from ±17.4 kV at 30 °C. The third one is the 1-hour overload.
 This one works at 300 MW and 7200 A from ±20.8 kV at 10 °C. The last one is the Low ambient overload.
 It works at 275 MW and 7920 A from ±17.4 kV at −5 °C. The range of operation of the current and voltage is large because all of the sections have different characteristics.

 Circuit Schematic

-In "de-icer" mode, the installation provides a controlled high current of dc (direct current) power source which feeds a resistive load.
-The normal current rating in the de-icer mode is 7200 Adc, defines at an ambient temperature of +10 °C. The current rating is too high for a single converter bridge based on present-day HVDC technology.
-However, with two converter bridges in parallel, the required dc current per bridge can be met with 125 mm thyristors used in HVDC converters.
+In "de-icer" mode, the installation provides a controlled high current of DC (direct current) power source which feeds a resistive load.
+The normal current rating in the de-icer mode is 7200 Adc, defined at an ambient temperature of +10 °C. The current rating is too high for a single converter bridge based on present-day HVDC technology.
+However, with two converter bridges in parallel, the required DC current per bridge can be met with 125 mm thyristors used in HVDC converters.
 With two thyristor converters connected in parallel, there are several possible circuit topologies.
 The three main alternatives considered were: Twelve Pulse Circuit, Double Twelve Pulse Circuit, Double Six Pulse Circuit.